-Mary Housner and her husband, Gary, run Bo-Irish Farms outside of Elroy, Wisconsin.
+Mary Housner and her husband, Gary, run Bo-Irish Farms outside Elroy, Wisconsin.
 Feeding the cows required Mary to bend down and lift heavy loads.
 Because of the pain caused by fibromyalgia, Mary had trouble doing the chores, and more work ultimately fell to Gary, aggravating his own back problems.
-Getting the farm work done was becoming increasing difficult for the family.
+Getting the farm work done was becoming increasingly difficult for the family.

 “I pinch myself every time I come out here because I can’t believe it really did happen; they really came through for me,” Mary said after the accommodations were made.
 Thanks to the changes made to the farm operation, Mary is confident that she will be farming well into the future.